 No motion, or motion conflicting with existing policy, may be brought forward more than once in the same academic year.

-A motion will be considered an Emergency Motion if it is urgent, and could not have been submitted before the deadline.
+A motion will be considered an Emergency Motion if it is urgent and could not have been submitted before the deadline.
 This is the decision of the Chair of Student Council.

 Amendments may be proposed at any time before the meeting, or during discussion on the motion.
 Amendments may delete, change or add words to the motion, but may not contradict the motion, or significantly alter the resolution.